Microsoft Stream FAQ

 What happens to my video after the event ends?

-Once the event is stopped by the producer, it is immediately available for viewing on-demand in Microsoft Stream.
+After the event is stopped by the producer, it is immediately available for viewing on-demand in Microsoft Stream.
 If the options are selected, the automatic speech-to-text and facial detection will start processing.
 The video will also be downloadable by an owner.
-Microsoft Stream comments will now be available for use.
+Microsoft Stream comments will be available for use.

 How long can my live event be?